s3gw-tech/s3gw/docs/config-s3gw.md

 ### Local storage

-You can use the `storageClass.local` and `storageClass.localPath` variables to set up a node-local volume for testing if you don not have Longhorn.
-This is an experimental feature for development use only.
+You can use the `storageClass.local` and `storageClass.localPath` variables to set up a node-local volume for testing if you do not have Longhorn.

+> **Note:** This is an experimental feature for development use only.

 ## Log settings